yundaqwe/panda-s-private-room/readme.txt

-git is not very well.
+git is not very well under GRL.